Understanding Design Language Systems: Examples From Design Systems!

 What Do Big Brands Have to Say about DLS?

-Big tech giants, such as Uber, Airbnb, and IBM, have utilized digital ways to transform their businesses by incorporating their own, unique DLS.
-Each of them has been able to pace the creation and innovation with their teams by setting standards, utilizing a collection of repeatable components, and guiding toward using these components.
+Big tech giants, such as Uber, Airbnb, and IBM, have utilized digital ways to transform their businesses by incorporating their unique Design Language System.
+Each has been able to pace the creation and innovation with their teams by setting standards, utilizing a collection of repeatable components, and guiding toward using them.

 Former developer experience lead at Uber, Chris Messina, says that design systems evolve the map of a brand’s known product territories.
-With a convenient and centralized design system having directional pointers, your brand can explore new regions.
+Your brand can explore new regions with a convenient and centralized design system with directional pointers.

-Three common systematic approaches among these big brands are team efficiency, design scalability, and end-user experience.
+The common systematic approaches among these big brands are team efficiency, design scalability, end-user experience, and Long-run cost-effectiveness.

 Team Efficiency

-Team efficiency is utterly important.
+Team efficiency is utterly essential.
 Too many cooks spoil the broth.
 In the same way, more people working on an idea spoil the essence of creating a full-fledged product.
-The thoughts get complicated, resulting in more chances to implement it the wrong way.
-Hence, proper planning and an efficient team should be held in charge from planning to execution.
+The thoughts get complicated, resulting in more chances to implement it incorrectly.
+Hence, proper planning and efficiency between designers and developers should be handled from planning to execution.

 Design Scalability